Kourtney Kardashian Claims She’s ‘Ashamed’ Of Her ‘Disgusting’ Family

 “It’s really important to me that our family does a Christmas card this year,” Kim noted of capturing a moment of not only the immediate clan but their spouses and children as well.
 “It’s been a tradition for so long.
 It’s one day out of lives for the year, and we have these memories forever.”

-Although there was some drama between the sisters as the project moved forward, as the day approached the two had a knock-down fight after Kourtney refused to budge over the time she could leave the shoot to return home to her children.
+Although there was some drama between the sisters as the project moved forward, as the day approached, the two had a knock-down fight after Kourtney refused to budge over the time she could leave the shoot to return home to her children.

 Kim clapped back to her big sister, “No one wants you in the f***ing shoot.
 Get the f**k out of here and go,” snapped Kim.
 “I need Kourtney to not be so f***ing annoying with a stick up her a** like she f***ing runs this s**t because she doesn’t.
 She’s the least exciting to look at.”